Scottsboro Bankruptcy Lawyers & Bankruptcy Attorneys

 If you are in over your head, weighed down by debt and searching for some relief, our Scottsboro bankruptcy lawyers are here for a consultation in person or over the phone.
 Currently, our Scottsboro bankruptcy attorneys charge $850 for most Chapter 7 bankruptcy filings in Jackson County and the surrounding areas.
 There is a $335.00 filing fee that the Bankruptcy Court charges when the case is filed.

-Also, there is a small fee for pulling your credit report (usually around $30), and there are 2 courses (a debt management and a credit counseling course) that you must complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+Also, there is a small fee for pulling your credit report and there are two courses (a debt management and a credit counseling course) that you must complete and each one usually takes about an hour to do online.

 Bankruptcy Lawyers in Scottsboro